calebreister/HSMC-GPIO-kicad/README.md

 # HSMC-GPIO-kicad

-This is a test project created to test my new [HSMC Card KiCad footprints](https://github.com/KiCad/kicad-footprints/pulls?page=1&q=is%3Apr+is%3Aopen).
+This is a project created to test my new [HSMC Card KiCad footprints](https://github.com/KiCad/kicad-footprints/pulls?page=1&q=is%3Apr+is%3Aopen).
 It is based loosely on the [Terasis HSTC-GPIO Card](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=322).
 In small quantities, the cost is comparable to the HSTC-GPIO Card.

 ## Features
 - 40 GPIO pins